bgachara/bgachara.github.io/posts/rust_ref.md

 ## Match

-- used to handle complex conditional matching in a concise and readable way.
-- takes in a pattern and compares it against any number of provided match arms.
+- It is used to handle complex conditional matching in a concise and readable way, takes in a pattern and compares it against any number of provided match arms.
-- if the body is a single statement or expression we must terminate with a ,.
-- match patterns are also exhaustive, meaning all possible patterns must be accounted for.
+- If the body is a single statement or expression we must terminate with a ,.
+Match patterns are also exhaustive, meaning all possible patterns must be accounted for.

 ```rust